-With so many options available to us for control methods of Traktor, I can imagine that unless you are using the standard controllers with the included standard tsi files, then there isn’t 2 people out there with the exact same controller or midi mapping settings.
+With so many options available to us for control methods of Traktor, I can imagine that unless you are using the standard controllers with the included standard tsi files, then there isn’t 2 people out there with the exact same controller settings.

-Midi Mapping Traktor is not that difficult, but it certainly takes time.
-The best way to learn, is to try it.
-I recommend saving your current settings before you start to play about with midi maps.
-This way you have a template to revert to should you make mistakes.
+Mapping controls is not that difficult, but it certainly takes time.
+The best way to learn, like everything, is to try it.
+I would recommend saving your current settings before you start to play about with midi maps, so that you have a template to revert to should you make some mistakes.

 Getting Started with Mapping in Traktor

-There are a number of ways.
-I will explain the safest way for you here.
+There are a number of ways to do this, but I will explain the safest way for you here.

-- Select each device and click ‘Export‘, chose your save location.
-I would maybe keep it in the ‘Settings‘ folder, which contains the ‘Default settings’ folder (this is where Traktor will automatically direct you to when you export this file).
+- You can now select each device and select ‘Export’, chose your save location – I would maybe keep it in the ‘Settings’ folder, which contains the ‘Default settings’ folder (this is where Traktor will automatically direct you to when you export this file)

-- Now return to the preferences page and select which device you want to change the midi mappings for. (for this exercise select Keyboard).
+- Now return to the preferences page and select which device you want to change the mappings for. (for this exercise select Keyboard)